How Do You Say Stay in German? Stay with Us, and You Will Find Out!

 Similarly, you can use die Nacht verbringen = to spend the night. – Wir könnten hier die Nacht verbringen. – We could spend the night here.

 When you want to talk about a period of time that you want to spend in a place, you can use the following translations into German.

 - (der) Aufenthalt (pronounced [ˈaʊ̯.fəntˌhalt] in the IPA transcription) – Ich hoffe, dass dein Aufenthalt bei uns dir gefallen hat. – I hope you enjoyed your stay with us.

 (Der) Aufenthalt can also be translated as “residence” into English.
 You can form a beautiful German compound word (die) Aufenthaltsgenehmigung – a residence permit.
-If you find its pronunciation transcription ([ˈaʊ̯fʔɛnthaltsɡəneːmɪɡʊŋ]) too intimidating, you can listen to it here.
+If you find its pronunciation transcription ([ˈaʊ̯fʔɛnthaltsɡəneːmɪɡʊŋ]) too intimidating, listen to it.

 Another possible translation of (der) Aufenthalt is a stop.
 As in Es war der erste Aufenthalt meiner Reise. – It was the first stop on my journey.